Roger Ebert: 2000–2006: Ebert & Roeper

-In September 2000, Chicago Sun-Times columnist Richard Roeper became the permanent co-host and the show was renamed At the Movies with Ebert & Roeper and later Ebert & Roeper.
+In September 2000, Chicago Sun-Times columnist Richard Roeper became the permanent co-host of the show renamed At the Movies with Ebert & Roeper and later Ebert & Roeper.
 In 2000, Ebert interviewed President Bill Clinton about movies at The White House.

 In 2002, Ebert was diagnosed with cancer of the salivary glands.
 In 2006, cancer surgery resulted in his losing his ability to eat and speak.
 In 2007, prior to his Overlooked Film Festival, he posted a picture of his new condition.
-Paraphrasing a line from Raging Bull (1980), he wrote, "I ain’t a pretty boy no more.
+Paraphrasing Raging Bull (1980), he wrote, "I ain't a pretty boy no more.
 (Not that I ever was.
 The original appeal of Siskel & Ebert was that we didn't look like we belonged on TV.)"
 He added that he would not miss the festival: "At least, not being able to speak, I am spared the need to explain why every film is 'overlooked', or why I wrote Beyond the Valley of the Dolls."